amzker/PlatformerAI/README.md

 as name suggets you will be playing against AI

-NOTE: LV4 does not exist,
+NOTE: LV4 does not exist, also if AI does not move then restart level from welcome menu.
+- this will happpen when next scene is loaded from portal, and i need to debug that for now.

 # **TODO**:
 - clearup levels & train AI for that level [done]